matteorisso/EnergyManagementSimulator/readme.md

-#IoT SYSTEM SIMULATOR
+IoT SYSTEM SIMULATOR

 ## Features

 The current version of the simulator provides:
- 1) a photovoltaic module;
+ 1) a photovoltaic module; <br />
- 2) inefficiency factors for all converters;
+ 2) inefficiency factors for all converters; <br />
- 3) self-discharge factor for the battery;
+ 3) self-discharge factor for the battery; <br />
- 4) possibility to switch between a system with a single constant load and a more realistic system with MCU, RF, SENSOR1, SENSOR2, PV;
+ 4) possibility to switch between a system with a single constant load and a more realistic system with MCU, RF, SENSOR1, SENSOR2, PV; <br />
- 5) possibility to set the Pidle of any device to a value greater than 0;
+ 5) possibility to set the Pidle of any device to a value greater than 0; <br />
- 6) possibility to change the schedule of the activation of the sensors (sequential or parallel);
+ 6) possibility to change the schedule of the activation of the sensors (sequential or parallel); <br />
- 7) estimated Ps, with mock measures taken from an input file.
+ 7) estimated Ps, with mock measures taken from an input file. <br />

 ## Usage Info